👩🎨 Sending designs to development

-If you select components, their names and descriptions will show as code comments.
-Similarly, the names of selected styles will appear as comments, which can help you determine which design tokens to use.
+If you select components, their names and descriptions appear as code comments.
+Similarly, the names of selected styles appear as comments, which can help you determine which design tokens to use.

 If a design has an image in it that you need for development, export it in the format you need.
-You’ll find options for size and format on the Code tab after clicking the + next to Export.
+There are options for size and format on the Code tab after clicking the + next to Export.